GET - On Google Play

 Deboville Slough - Coquitlam, BC Photo Evelyn Allmen

-Coquitlam is a suburban city with shopping, culture and the arts, parks, fishing, water activities all within its boundaries or nearby.
-The Evergreen Cultural Centre with its live theatre, festivals and more; Heritage Square offers visitors a wealth of historic sites, gardens, a bike path, and an outdoor amphitheatre.
+Located in Metro Vancouver in the Vancouver, Coast & Mountains region of BC, Coquitlam is a suburban city with shopping, culture and the arts, parks, fishing, water activities all within its boundaries or nearby.
+Evergreen Cultural Centre offers live theatre, festivals and more; Heritage Square provides visitors with historic sites, gardens, a bike path, and an outdoor amphitheatre.
 It is also home to the long-established arts centre, Place des Arts, Mackin Heritage Home & Toy Museum, and the Coquitlam Heritage Society.
 As well, visitors can tour the CPR Station House and Caboose.

 Coquitlam began as a “place-in-between”, since the area was opened up with the construction of North Road in the mid-1800s.
 While the purpose of the road was to provide Royal Engineers in New Westminster access to the year-round port facilities in Port Moody, the effect was to provide access to the vast area between and to the east.